SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-cloud-computing-basics-for-developers.md

 ---
 title: "Cloud computing basics for developers"
-excerpt: "Learn about the basics of the cloud, including the history, building blocks, and types, in preparation for real-world cloud practice on Azure.\nIn this learning path, you will:\n\nLearn about the history of the cloud, and how it was built\nKnow the major cloud providers and cloud types\nUnderstand what types of resources are available through the cloud\nCompare the economic benefits of the cloud\nDesign a datacenter and use a datacenter with a cloud service\nBuild apps on the cloud\n\nIn partnership with Dr. Majd Sakr and Carnegie Mellon University."
+excerpt: "The first learning path in a course on cloud computing for developers from Carnegie Mellon University.
+Learn about the basics of the cloud, including the history, building blocks, and types.
+This learning path prepares developers for real-world cloud practice on Azure."
 type: collection
 price: Free
 length: PT6H53M